lagi-mtl/shepherd/README.md

 # Shepherd

 Shepherd is a computer vision pipeline and world modeling system designed for easy integration in embodied systems.
+Although initially built for Rove, [Capra](https://www.clubcapra.com)'s autonomous search and rescue robot, it aims to be flexible and lightweight enough to be run on any platform.
 It detects, tracks, and analyzes objects to gradually build a semantic 3D representation of its environment by maintaining a persistent database of object point clouds with associated visual and semantic features, enabling spatial reasoning and natural language queries about the observed scene.
-It is heavily inspired by [ConceptGraph](https://concept-graphs.github.io/) and developped with equal contribution by Simon Roy and Samuel Barbeau.
+It is heavily inspired by [ConceptFusion](https://concept-fusion.github.io) and developped with equal contribution by Simon Roy and Samuel Barbeau.

 ***It is currently a work in progress.***